Rogomi/Traxion-ProjectLego-TechDoc/ios.md

 - `deleteOption` - dynamic function called when the delete button is tapped
 - `didTapDeleteButton` - calls the `deleteOption` function
 - `didTapCancelButton` - closes the delete view

+##### **ConfirmationViewController** - Reusable view that displays a yes and no button

+###### **Methods and Calculated Variables**
+- `messageText` - dynamic variable that handles the message to be displayed when confirmation view is shown
+- `noteText` - dynamic variable that handles the note to be displayed when confirmation view is shown
+- `isNoteHidden` - boolean variable that is used to check if noteText should be displayed
+- `actionOption` - dynamic function called then the yes button is tapped
+- `didTapYesButton` - calls the `actionOption` function
+- `didTapNoButton` - closes the confirmation view